 Upset lady responding to a defiant child

-Step 1: Calmly say, “No problem.
+Step 1: Stay calm and say, “No problem.
 I love you too much to argue about this.
 If it doesn’t get done, I will take care of it.”

-“He just crosses his arms and mumbles, ‘make me,’ when I ask him to do anything.
-I feel like screaming, and sometime I do.
+At her wits end, a mom told me that her son “just crosses his arms and mumbles, ‘make me,’ when I ask him to do anything.
+I feel like screaming, and sometimes I do.
 It drives me crazy!”

-This mom was surprised, and a bit intrigued, when I asked, “What would happen if, in the short term, you let him think that he was getting away with acting that way?”
+This mom was surprised, and a bit intrigued, when I asked, “What would happen if, in the short term, you let him think that he was getting away with acting that way?
+That you will take care of doing what needs to get done.”

 The purpose of this first step is to avoid an angry confrontation and to give the parent plenty of time to think, plan, and get the help they need from others.